Amex Blue Business Cash Card Basics For January 2021

 Blue Business Cash Foreign Transaction Fees

-I wouldn’t recommend using this credit card for purchases outside the US, as the card does carry a foreign transaction fee of 2.7% of each transaction after conversion to US dollars, which will eat up all of your rewards, and then some (Rates & Fees).
+I wouldn’t recommend using the Blue Business Cash for purchases outside of the US, as the card does carry foreign transaction fees of 2.7%.
+This applies on transactions that are converted to US dollars, and will eat up all of your rewards, and then some (Rates & Fees).

 Are You Eligible For The Blue Business Cash?